smp4903/FiveSecondRule/README.md

 This is an addon for **World of Warcraft Classic** (set to release on August 27.
 2019).

+### NOTICE: Make sure the folder is named "FiveSecondRule" when installing the addon.

 The purpose of this addon is to track the so-called "5-second-rule" (5SR), which refers to the time needed to elapse after spending mana, for mana regen to resume.
 Notable, this rule excludes "mp5"-gear.

 So far you can only configure the frame slightly: